Both cerebral palsy and autism are spectrum disorders, meaning that they involve a wide range of symptoms and severities.

 Multiple genetic and environmental factors can contribute to autism, but the exact cause is still unknown.

-Studies show that the chances of both identical twins having autism are about 36-95% while the chances of both fraternal twins having autism are about 31%.
-Parents of a child with autism should also be aware that the chances of having a second child with autism range from 2-18%.
+In terms of genetic factors, studies show that the chances of both identical twins having autism are about 36-95% while the chances of both fraternal twins having autism are about 31%.
+Parents of a child with autism have a 2-18% chance of having a second child with autism.

 Other factors that increase the risk of having a child with autism include increased parental age, prenatal exposure to chemicals, premature birth, and oxygen deprivation.
 Some of these factors can also cause CP, which explains why the two conditions can co-occur.